divyeshrabadiya07/Track-Your-Path/README.md

 # Contribute
 If you want to add a feature or correct a bug, you can send me a pull request.
 I will be happy to review and merge them.

+# License
+Please read <a href="https://github.com/divyeshrabadiya07/Track-Your-Path/blob/master/LICENSE">LICENSE</a>  for more detail.